 The student is required to complete a research paper on a topic related to his/her field of specialization (international trade or international finance).
 The research topic is selected in consultation with the student's supervisor, where the student presents an outline of the research plan in writing, and the research is carried out under the direction of a faculty supervisor and monitored by a supervisory committee.
-On completion, the research results are submitted in research paper format to the supervisor and a second reader, who assess and grade the research paper.
+On completion, the research results are submitted in a thesis format to the supervisor and then to an examining committee, before which an oral presentation is made for the assessment and grading of the research paper.
 Through the research paper, the student is expected to provide evidence of competence in carrying out research and a sound understanding of the material associated with the research.
 This is a "Milestone."
 Pass/Fail

-Mathematics and Statistics Review
+EF8100 Mathematics and Statistics Review

 All students who have been admitted to the International Economics and Finance program must demonstrate competence in quantitative methods by passing a preliminary course in mathematical economics.
 The course will review some of the mathematics and statistics used in graduate economics courses.
-Course material will be provided both in class and on the web during the last two weeks of August and the first week of September.
+Course material will be provided both in class and on the web during the last two weeks of August.
 Attendance is highly recommended but not compulsary.
 This is a pass/fail, non-credit course for which there will be an exam during the first month of studies in the program.
 Students who fail the course can rewrite the exam before the end of the first term.
 Students who fail on their second attempt will be asked to withdraw from the program.
-This is a Milestone.
-Formerley EF8100.
-Pass/Fail applications to market structure, game theory in trade and policy, the economics of information, and general equilibrium.
-Examples and illustrations will be drawn from an international context throughout the course.
-1 Credit
+Pass/Fail